-- The [[Extensible]] internal property of obj is false. - Any array index property of obj whose name is a nonnegative integer less than len is a data property whose [[Writable]] attribute is false or whose [[Configurable]] attribute is false.
+- The [[Extensible]] internal property of obj is false. - Any array index property of obj whose name is a nonnegative integer less than len is a data property whose [[Configurable]] attribute is false.

-The behaviour of sort is also implementation defined if any array index property of obj whose name is a nonnegative integer less than len is an accessor property.
+The behaviour of sort is also implementation defined if any array index property of obj whose name is a nonnegative integer less than len is an accessor property or is a data property whose [[Writable]] attribute is false.